 Call for participation

-We are currently looking for autistic and otherwise neurodivergent people from all over the world who are interested in contributing material and in assisting with various skills in producing the documentary:
+We are looking for further autistic and otherwise neurodivergent people from all over the world, in particular in countries in Africa, the Middle East, Asia, and South America, who are interested in contributing material and in assisting with various skills in producing the documentary:

 - Script development

 - Video and music editing

 - Participation in interviews

 - Translation into English and into other languages

 We realise that the autistic community has already produced many high quality videos about autism and neurodiversity.
 If you would like to make existing content that is aligned with the themes outlined above available for reuse, this is another option of contributing to the project.